GitHub-first engineering intelligence

 @jsmith · last meaningful change to affected files.
 3 related fixes.

--Next Step
+-Next Check

 Review boundary condition at AuthService:112.